KHC believe that the most disadvantaged people in our community deserve access to medical care and support.

 Palliative Care – can improve a patient’s quality of life through prevention of suffering by means of early identification, relief and treatment of pain, as well as addressing any social and psychosocial problems.
 The approach is multidisciplinary and includes the patient; the clinical team; the family; the community volunteers; and the community as well.

 A palliative care documentary was developed in October 2014 at Kawempe Home Care by NTV Uganda.
 It showed the home based palliative care services that we provide to our clients.
 Please take a moment and view the you tube video and see the work that we do in this area.

 Our Elimination of Mother to Child Transmission program is very important and we have seen an increase in the number of pregnant women coming to us for testing.
-We work in collaboration with a national hospital (Mulago Hospital), where we refer our HIV mothers for the birth of their children.
+We work in collaboration with Kawempe Hospital, Komamboga Health Centre and Kasangati Health Centre where we refer our HIV mothers for the birth of their children.

 New Hope Children’s Hostel – the new hostel provides care for children with cancer as they undergo treatment.
-The 3 year project will enable increase access to specialised paediatric-oncology care at the Uganda Cancer Institute for 300 vulnerable children.
-The hostel accommodates 30 children at a time and they are provided with a bed, 3 hot meals a day, transport to the hospital for treatment, legal aid support, play and music therapy and legal aid support for parents and guardians.
+This project provides increase access to specialised paediatric-oncology care at the Uganda Cancer Institute for 300 vulnerable children.
+The hostel accommodates 30 children at a time and they are provided with a bed, 3 hot meals a day, transport to the hospital for treatment, nursing care, psychotherapy, play and music therapy and legal aid support for parents and guardians.

 Pharmacy – KHC provides free drugs to HIV/AIDS, TB and cancer patients and there is an increasing demand for these drugs.
 This is one of the challenges facing us.